hanjak/connection_finder_prague_mhd/README.md

 data_raptor-checkpoint.ipynb.
 In the project are included only data of following transports: Metro, trams and buses PID0 (line numbers < 251).
 It doesn't include night trams and buses

+##TODO
+Include calendar data (so that the app finds connection concerning the day of the week - weekends etc.)
+Errors and exception handling
+More tests

 ## How to use Myraptor
 The CLI app requires following inputs:
 1) start_stop and target_stop must be names of the stops in the exactly same format used in GTFS.
 If you enter wrong format of stop name, all possible stops will be listed.